STukhtoVeronit/mern-app/README.md

 1. Implement developer search
 2. Implement profile with current job status
 3. Implement Profile experience by skills that was using in job
-4. Create pages for feed and developers tabs
+4. Implement pagination to developers,feed, post/comments pages
 5. Implement profile by link to user posts